-From Trekaroo to Traveling Mom to The Bucket List Family, this list of the best family travel blogs will help you plan your next vacation with kids
+From Trekaroo to 2 Travel Dads to The Bucket List Family, this list of the best family travel blogs will help you plan your next vacation with kids

 Travel and kids in the same lifetime?
 We say yes, please!
 For parents determined to keep the travel adventures coming—even if it means with the kids in tow (and possibly flying with a baby)—we looked to our favorite family travel blogs.
 After all, there are massive benefits to traveling with kids!
 Each one of our picks promises to inspire you to take that trip already (even if it’s just to granny’s house and back).

 In this list, you’ll find families that are big on outdoor adventure, ones who know what it’s like to travel with a disability, national parks fanatics, and Disney parks fanatics.
-We know you’ll find inspiration for your next family travel adventure, whatever that may be.
+We know you’ll find inspiration for your next family travel adventure from this eclectic list of family travel blogs.

 2 Travel Dads